Iran–Saudi Arabia proxy war: 2015 Mina stampede

-The 2015 Mina stampede in Mecca during the annual Hajj (Arabic word for pilgrimage) to Mecca further inflamed tensions.
+The 2015 Mina stampede in Mecca during the annual Hajj further inflamed tensions.
 Tehran blamed the Saudi government for the tragedy and accused them of incompetence, which Riyadh rejected.
 In May 2016 Iran suspended participation in the upcoming Hajj.
 In September, Saudi Arabia launched a 24-hour Persian language satellite channel to broadcast the Hajj proceedings from 10 to 15 September.
 Ayatollah Khamenei accused Riyadh of politicizing the Hajj tragedy and argued that Saudi Arabia should not be running the pilgrimage.

 2016 Saudi executions and attack on Saudi mission in Iran

 On 2 January 2016, 47 people were put to death in several Saudi cities, including prominent Shiite cleric Nimr al-Nimr.
 Protesters of the executions responded by demonstrating in Iran's capital, Tehran.
 That same day a few protesters would eventually ransack the Saudi Embassy in Tehran and later set it ablaze.
 Police donned riot gear and arrested 40 people during the incident.
 In response, Saudi Arabia, along with its allies, Bahrain, Sudan, Djibouti, Somalia, and the Comoros cut diplomatic ties with Iran.
 Iran's foreign ministry responded by saying the Saudis were using the incident as a pretext for fueling tensions.

 Upon taking the throne in 2015, King Salman made significant changes in domestic policy in an effort to address growing unemployment and economic uncertainty.
 Such economic pressures further affected the regional dynamic in 2016.
 Russia, which had long maintained ties with Iran, also sought closer ties to Saudi Arabia.
 In September 2016, the two nations conducted informal talks about cooperating on oil production.
 Both had been heavily affected by the collapse of oil prices and considered the possibility of an OPEC freeze on oil output.
 As part of the talks, Russian President Vladimir Putin recommended an exemption for Iran, whose oil output had steadily increased following the lifting of international sanctions in January 2016.
 He stated that Iran deserved the opportunity to reach its pre-sanction levels of output.
 In what was seen as a significant compromise, Saudi Arabia offered to reduce its oil production if Iran capped its own output by the end of 2016.